 My father, at age 14, is the youngest graduate of Lansdowne High School then or since.
 He is on the second row, second from the right, poignantly looking very young and very much out of place.
 Either girl next to him could pass for his mother.
 He did not graduate so young because of any special talent and never mentioned it himself.
 His parents expected their children to enter the working world and contribute to the family’s welfare as soon as possible, and they pushed him through.
 In those days, parents decided what grade their children would attend.
 Education, in their view, was an effete indulgence of the rich.

 My father never talked about his high school days, of any teachers, activities, or friends.
 I don’t think he had any school friends, being so much younger than the others.
-His social life seemed to be centered around the Methodist church on the corner of Washington Avenue and Springfield Road, only a half a block away from his home, where he played basketball in their basement.
+His social life seemed to be centered around the Methodist church on the corner of Washington Avenue and Springfield Road in Clifton Heights, only a half a block away from his home, where he played basketball in their basement.
 Children of those times often identified more with their neighborhood church than their school.

-While working at Kent Mills, probably still a young teenager, he caught the ring finger of his right hand on a nail, and it remained misshapen for the rest of his life, although it did not handicap him in any way.
+While working at Kent Mills, probably still a young teenager, he caught the ring finger of his right hand on a nail, and it remained misshapen for the rest of his life, although it did not handicap him in any way, even when playing the piano.
 That happened before today’s worker’s compensation laws.

 To my knowledge, Clifton Heights never had a school system of their own.
 Lansdowne High (at their old location on Highland Avenue) was only a little over a mile away and my father must have walked or biked there alone each day along wooded Baltimore Pike.
 Even Gladstone Manor was not yet built.
 Since he never spoke of his high school days, this photo is all I have, but it explains a lot.
 He was surely aware of his exclusion from the typical high school experiences and pleasures enjoyed by his older classmates.